-The Company has elected a fiscal year ending on June 30.
-Effective December 31, 2011 the year end will be December 31,
+The Company has elected a fiscal year ending on December 31.

 Use of Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.